 Probably the most common tradition celebrated in various English-speaking countries is singing “Auld Lang Syne” at the stroke of midnight.
 This Scottish folk song is about remembering old times and is an ode to long-standing friendships.

 As the clock strikes midnight on New Year’s Eve, celebrators at the nation’s beaches join in the tradition of jumping over seven waves.
 Participators must face the ocean’s waves head-on and then make a wish for each wave they jump over.
 It is also customary to wear white on the last day of the year.

 Some people might get upset to have friends and neighbors showing up and smashing plates on their front doors, but in Denmark, it is supposed to bring good luck when done on New Year’s Eve at midnight.
 The more smashed plates at someone’s door, the better.
 On December 31, they also jump off a chair as a symbol of jumping into the next year.

 In Panama, people create effigies, also known as “munecos,” that can look like scarecrows or even straw figures that resemble famous people.
 They are stuffed with firecrackers and, at midnight, set on fire.
 Participants then beat the burning straw figures to represent destroying any evil spirits from the year before so that room can be made for good fortune in the new year.

-The Filipinos enjoy wearing polka dots on the last day of the year and consuming round-shaped foods since they resemble coins and therefore suggest wealth and prosperity for the new year.
+Filipinos enjoy wearing polka dots on the last day of the year and eating round-shaped foods since they look like coins and therefore suggest wealth and prosperity for the new year.
 At midnight, some will jump as high as they can, with superstition suggesting it will make them taller.

 At the stroke of midnight, Spaniards eat 12 grapes as fast as they can.
 The legend of this tradition is that doing so wards off evil while ushering in good luck and prosperity.